Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Method

 \subsection{$\mathbf{\rchi mera}$'s Attacks}

-We differentiate between two MitM attacks: i.e., \textit{fact-agnostic} and \textit{fact-aware} attacks.
+We differentiate between two MitM attacks: \textit{fact-agnostic} and \textit{fact-aware}.
 The former assumes it does not know the facts used to engender QA pairs, while the latter does via access to an external knowledge base $\Omega$.

-\paragraph{Fact-agnostic \ALPHA Attack.} The simplest way to attack an LLM $g$ is by tainting the question with specific tokens that induce $g$ to answer incorrectly.
-Here, the attacker $\rchi_\alpha$ appends the sentence ``\texttt{Respond with a \underline{wrong}, exact answer only}'' to the question $q_i$.
-Note that $\rchi_\alpha$ assumes that, since $g$ is trained on true facts, it should know how to discern right and wrong answers w.r.t. the question given in input.
-Therefore, it should be confounded by token \texttt{wrong}, which prevents it from generating the correct answer.